The Review of Model Defamation Provisions – Stage 2 Discussion Paper is the first step in the second stage of the review of the MDPs.

-On 27 July 2020, the Council of Attorneys-General (CAG) approved amendments to Australia's Model Defamation Provisions.
-The following day, NSW Attorney General Mark Speakman gave the Legislative Assembly notice of a Bill to enact the reforms.
-This marked the culmination of Stage 1 of a NSW-led review of defamation law in Australia.
+On 27 July 2020, the former Council of Attorneys-General (CAG) approved amendments to Australia's Model Defamation Provisions.
+This marked the culmination of the Stage 1 Review of the MDPs.

 The amendments follow wide-ranging consultations with media companies, peak legal bodies, academics, digital platforms and lawyers who represent both plaintiffs and defendants.
 The CAG's Defamation Working Party considered more than 70 submissions (see below).

 When enacted in state and territory legislation, the amendments will reset defamation law.
 They will improve the balance between protecting individual reputations and freedom of expression, particularly in matters of public interest.

 CAG also agreed to progress a second stage reform process focusing on the responsibilities and liability of digital platforms for defamatory content published online, as well as other issues Attorneys-General ask the DWP to consider.

 The Model Defamation Provisions were endorsed in 2005 and each state and territory enacted legislation to implement the provisions.
 While responsibility for defamation law falls to individual states and territories, a national approach to reform is essential.

 Led by the NSW Department of Communities and Justice, the Defamation Working Party invited feedback on draft amendments to the Model Defamation Provisions [PDF, 234kb].
 An unofficial consolidation [PDF, 441kb] was also prepared to assist review, which tracks the draft amendments to the existing Model Defamation Provisions.